 Investment

-Most logistics tech companies start with DPO Essentials (from €2,000/month).
+Most logistics tech companies start with DPO Essentials (From €2,000 per month).
 See our DPO Cost Guide.

 FAQ

-Does GPS tracking require a DPO?
 GPS tracking can trigger the DPO requirement when it forms part of your core activities and amounts to regular and systematic monitoring of individuals at scale.
 Even if not legally required, having a DPO makes location data compliance much easier to manage.

-Is driver performance analytics automated decision-making under GDPR?
 It can be, especially if performance scores directly affect employment decisions (routes assigned, ratings, termination).
 GDPR gives individuals the right not to be subject to solely automated decisions with legal or significant effects.
 We help you build appropriate safeguards and human oversight.

-How do you handle cross-border logistics data?
 International logistics operations create data flows across many jurisdictions.
 We set up appropriate transfer mechanisms and ensure compliance in each market from a single retainer.